 She scanned the three inhabitants carefully.
 She recognized Remus Lupin first.
 Even as an adolescent he had a pale appearance, but his face was much younger and, she dared to think, much more handsome than she ever saw.
 He had soft brown hair and was already in his Hogwarts robes.
 Sitting opposite him was a boy she knew to be Peter Pettigrew.
 He was young and small, very different from the decrepit traitor he was when Hermione met him.
 She couldn't stop a deep feeling of hatred and loathing immediately shoot inside of her, but she squashed it down.
 He wasn't a murderous traitor yet.
 Hermione had the chance now to change that.

 Peter was currently giggling excitedly at something Remus had said, and her eyes travelled to the young man sitting to his left.

-Hermione's conscious kicked her as she tried to stop herself from staring at him, but she couldn't help it.
+Hermione's conscious kicked her as she tried to stop herself from staring at him, but was difficult.
 He had dark hair that fell around his face and eyes, which were a deep, silvery grey.
-His jaw was angled perfectly, as were the sharp edges of his high cheekbones.
-He had the air of aristocratic elegance without even trying, and devilishly handsome looks that made Hermione's heart flutter unwillingly.
-This was not the young boy she met in 1971, nor the tired man with sunken cheeks she'd met after his escape from Azkaban.
+His jaw was angled, as were the sharp edges of his high cheekbones.
+He had the air of aristocratic elegance without even trying, and an unmistakable air about him that made him feel almost unapproachable.
+This was not the young boy she met in 1971, nor the tired man with sunken eyes and hollowed cheeks that she met after his escape from Azkaban.
 This was a Sirius she had never known.

 James cleared his throat as he entered, and the laughter died a little.
-"Guys," he said proudly, "This is Hermione Granger, the new addition to my—and our—family."
+"Everyone," he said proudly, "This is Hermione Granger, the new addition to my—and our—family."